Whakapapa: Link with ancestry

-Raymond Firth, an acclaimed New Zealand economist and anthropologist during the early 20th century, asserted that there are four different levels of Maori kinship terminology that are as follows:
+Raymond Firth, an acclaimed New Zealand economist and anthropologist during the early 20th century, asserted that there are four different levels of Māori kinship terminology that are as follows:

 Some scholars have attributed this type of genealogical activity as being tantamount to ancestor worship.
 Most Māori would probably attribute this to ancestor reverence.
-Tribes and sub-tribes are mostly named after an ancestor (either male or female): for example, Ngati Kahungunu means 'descendants of Kahungunu (a famous chief who lived mostly in what is now called the Hawke's Bay region).
+Tribes and sub-tribes are mostly named after an ancestor (either male or female): for example, Ngāti Kahungunu means 'descendants of Kahungunu (a famous chief who lived mostly in what is now called the Hawke's Bay region).

+According to Atholl Anderson, "[the] intensely pactical value of whakapapa that guaranteed their general accuracy".
+Ethnographer Walter Ong said of European dismissiveness of the accuracy of oral history like whakapapa: "Oral cultures must invest great energy in saying over and over again what has been learnt arduously over the ages".

 Word associations

 Many physiological terms are also genealogical in 'nature'.
-For example, the terms 'iwi', 'hapu', and 'whānau' (as noted above) can also be translated in order as 'bones', 'pregnant', and 'give birth'.
+For example, the terms 'iwi', 'hapū', and 'whānau' (as noted above) can also be translated in order as 'bones', 'pregnant', and 'give birth'.
 The prize winning Māori author, Keri Hulme, named her best known novel as The Bone People: a title linked directly to the dual meaning of the word 'iwi as both 'bone' and 'tribal people'.

 Most formal orations (or whaikōrero) begin with the "nasal" expression - Tihei Mauriora!
 This is translated as the 'Sneeze of Life'.
 In effect, the orator (whose 'sneeze' reminds us of a newborn clearing his or her airways to take the first breath of life) is announcing that 'his' speech has now begun, and that his 'airways' are clear enough to give a suitable oration.